There Is No "Unchilding" You

 What is His name?
 El-Gibbor, the Mighty God.

-Paul says to the Ephesians: “Be strong in the Lord and in the strength of His might” (6:10).
+Paul says to the Ephesians: “Be strong in the Lord and in the strength of his might” (6:10).

 We considered the name Wonderful Counselor.
 That means He has the wisdom to rule, but when we look at the Mighty God, that tells us He has the power to execute His plans.
 He has the power to pull it off, to carry it out.
+He has the power for free all His people from their oppressors.

 [I pray] that you may know . . . what is the immeasurable greatness of his power toward us who believe, according to the working of his great might that he worked in Christ when he raised him from the dead and seated him at his right hand in the heavenly places, far above all rule and authority and power and dominion, and above every name that is named, not only in this age but also in the one to come. (vv.
 19–21)